 Due from affiliate includes amounts owed by UConn Health resulting from various memorandums of understanding (MOUs) and other operating activities.
-The noncurrent portion of due from affiliate consists primarily of advances to UConn Health for capital purposes for amounts due beyond one year.

-Due to affiliate includes the unspent portion of general obligation bond proceeds that are allocated to UConn Health capital projects and managed by the University.
+Due to affiliate includes the unspent portion of general obligation bond proceeds that are managed by the

+University and allocated to UConn Health capital projects.
 The proceeds are reported net of accruals for capital expenditures and retainage.